-- (4) The Compensation and Human Capital Committee awarded RSUs to our NEOs as part of their 2020 LTI Awards under the Employee Plan.
+- (4) The Compensation and Human Capital Committee awarded RSUs to our NEOs as part of their 2021 LTI Awards under the Employee Plan.
 RSUs are scheduled to ratably vest at a rate of one-third of the award on the first three anniversaries of the Grant Date listed.
-The value at vesting will depend on Brighthouse's stock price at the time of vesting.
-For additional information about the RSUs, see "Compensation Discussion & Analysis - Section 2 - Our 2020 Executive Compensation Program - 2020 Long-Term Incentive Awards." - (5) The Compensation and Human Capital Committee awarded PSUs to our NEOs as part of their 2020 LTI Awards under the Employee Plan.
-PSUs are scheduled to cliff vest on March 1, 2023.
-Whether any PSUs actually vest and the value at vesting will depend both on Brighthouse's stock price at the time of vesting and on Brighthouse's actual achievement of metrics over the 2020- 2022 performance period, as approved by the Compensation and Human Capital Committee (Statutory Expense Ratio (60%) and Net Cash Flow to the Holding Company (40%)).
+The value at vesting will depend on the price of a Share at the time of vesting.
+For additional information about the RSUs, see "Compensation Discussion and Analysis Section 2 Our 2021 Executive Compensation Program 2021 Long-Term Incentive Awards." - (5) The Compensation and Human Capital Committee awarded PSUs to our NEOs as part of their 2021 LTI Awards under the Employee Plan.
+PSUs are scheduled to cliff vest on March 1, 2024.
+Whether any PSUs actually vest and the value at vesting will depend both on the price of a Share at the time of vesting and on Brighthouse Financial's actual achievement of metrics approved by the Compensation and Human Capital Committee (Statutory Expense Ratio (60%) and Net Cash Flow to the Holding Company (40%)).
 Each PSU Metric has a threshold performance level (payout of 50% of target value), target performance level (100% of target value), and maximum performance level (150% of target value).
-For additional information about the PSUs, see "Compensation Discussion & Analysis Section 2 Our 2020 Executive Compensation Program 2020 Long-Term Incentive Awards."
+For additional information about the PSUs, see "Compensation Discussion and Analysis Section 2 Our 2021 Executive Compensation Program 2021 Long-Term Incentive Awards." - (6) Mr. Murphy ceased serving as Chief Operating Officer effective March 18, 2022, and will depart Brighthouse Financial at a later date.
+Following the termination of his employment, outstanding awards held by Mr. Murphy will be treated in accordance with the Employee Plan and the applicable award agreements.

-Outstanding Equity Awards at 2020 Fiscal Year-End
+Outstanding Equity Awards at 2021 Fiscal Year End

-The following table provides information concerning unexercised options and stock-based awards that have not vested for each NEO as of December 31, 2020.
+The following table provides information concerning unexercised options and stock-based awards that have not vested for each NEO as of December 31, 2021.